moaadhzair/sources-if-down/README.md

 ---

 ## Need Help?
-If you encounter any issues, feel free to message me on Discord.
-I'll probably be too lazy to fix them right away, but at least I'll be aware.
+If you encounter any issues, feel free to message me on Discord -> 50/50 I'll probably be too lazy to fix them right away, but at least I'll be aware.